autotraderuk/at-ng-analytics/README.md

 A library for page and event tracking with configurable custom dimensions.

-The purpose of this library is to provide a central place where you may configure the GA tracking for your application, including which custom dimensions are sent with each tracking payload.
+The purpose of this library is to provide a central place where you may configure the analytics for your application, including which custom dimensions are sent with each tracking payload.

 If you are using ui-router then configuring at-ng-analytics will give you page tracking by default.
 In addition event tracking is possible by adding directives to the elements on page you want to track the actions of.

+This library is build on top of the [angulartics project](https://github.com/angulartics/angulartics) and is intended to work with the plugins available there.
+See below for an example of using the Google Analytics plugin.

 Installation
 ------------